 What does a typical day involve?

-My current role is Digital Strategist sitting within one of the Client Attention teams.
+My current role is project manager and leader of our creative studio.
 My time is split between working with our existing clients to ensure we’re utilising the correct channels and hitting their KPIs and putting together strategies and pitches for new clients.
 No day is ever the same.

 What do you enjoy most about working at Adido?